[Rev. 6/2/2018 8:56:40 PM--2017]

 NRS 679B.240 Examination of holding companies, subsidiaries, agents, promoters, independent review organizations and others.
 To ascertain compliance with law, or relationships and transactions between any person and any insurer or proposed insurer, the Commissioner may, as often as he or she deems advisable, examine the accounts, records, documents and transactions relating to such compliance or relationships of:

-1. Any insurance agent, solicitor, broker, surplus lines broker, general agent, adjuster, insurer representative, bail agent, motor club agent or any other licensee or any other person the Commissioner has reason to believe may be acting as or holding himself or herself out as any of the foregoing.
+1. Any producer of insurance, solicitor, surplus lines broker, general agent, adjuster, insurer representative, bail agent, motor club agent or any other licensee or any other person the Commissioner has reason to believe may be acting as or holding himself or herself out as any of the foregoing.

 2. Any person having a contract under which the person enjoys in fact the exclusive or dominant right to manage or control an insurer.